I Saw Her Again

-"I Saw Her Again" is a pop song recorded by the U.S. vocal group the Mamas & the Papas in 1966.
+"I Saw Her Again" is a song recorded by the U.S. vocal group the Mamas & the Papas in 1966.
 Co-written by band members John Phillips and Denny Doherty, it was released as a single in June 1966, and peaked at number one on the RPM Canadian Singles Chart, number 11 on the UK Singles Chart, and number five on the Billboard Hot 100 pop singles chart the week of July 30, 1966.
 It appeared on their eponymous second album in September 1966.

 One of the group's most popular songs, "I Saw Her Again" has been featured on numerous compilation albums and is frequently titled "I Saw Her Again Last Night", such as on the sleeve of their first hits collection Farewell to the First Golden Era in October 1967.

 The mono 45 version omits the orchestra instrumental break and chorus that follows on the stereo mix, most likely to reduce the running time for the single release, as many 45's of that era were similarly edited for radio play.
 All Dunhill albums that include the song erroneously show the single playing time of 2:50 instead of the correct time of 3:10.